COVID-19 Legislative Update – March 25, 2020

 States have also implemented tax filing and payment guidelines.

 You would not owe penalties on your taxes if you took advantage of the potential federal income tax deferment.
-You can view a state-by-state tax filing guidance for coronavirus pandemic here.

 Some cities and states are putting similar tax extensions into motion.
 For example, small businesses in San Francisco can defer quarterly taxes until February 2021.